Mary Ann Carson

 Mary Ann Carson is a former member of the Connecticut House of Representatives.

 Carson and her husband Douglas have two daughters, Denise Cocozza and Natalie Venskus.
 She has three grandchildren, Trevor Cocozza, Kevin Cocozza and Luke Venskus.
-She resides in New Fairfield, Connecticut.
+She resides in New Fairfield, Connecticut, United States.

 Career

 Carson was first elected to the House of Representatives in a special election in 1999.
 She was re-elected in 2000, 2002, 2004, 2006 and 2008.
 Carson is a Republican.